CompuTec/computec-docs/docs/wms/user-guide/transactions/goods-receipt-po/put-away.md

 - CompuTec AppEngine 3.0
 - CompuTec WMS 3.0
-- CompuTec AppEngine Plugins:  and BusinessLogic
+- CompuTec AppEngine Plugin and BusinessLogic

-### AppEngine and Plug-in Installation and Configuration
+### CompuTec AppEngine and WMS Plugin Installation and Configuration

-- For AppEngine installation, follow the instructions outlined in the [Installation](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/installation) Guide.
+- For CompuTec AppEngine installation and configuration, follow the instructions described in the [CompuTec AppEngine Installation and Configuration Guide](/docs/appengine/administrators-guide/configuration-and-administration/installation).
-- For configuring the plug-in, refer to the [Configuration and Administration](https://learn.computec.one/docs/appengine/administrators-guide/configuration-and-administration/configuration) Guide.
+- For the WMS plugin installation, follow the instructions described in the [Plugin Installation Guide](/docs/appengine/plugins-user-guide/install-plugin).

 ## Usage